IBM-Security/ibm-security-integrations/tomcat/README.md

 web reverse proxy to manage authentication and authorization.
 Identity is supplied to the Apache Tomcat application server via a signed JWT.

+Detailed documentation on this integration can be found at https://docs.verify.ibm.com/verify/docs/tomcat

 ## Prerequisites
 - Apace Ant\*